OpenBankingUK/read-write-api-docs-pub/docs/v4.0/profiles/read-write-data-api-profile.md

 1518446700
 ```

-When an ASPSP receives a request with an incorrectly formatted date, it **may** respond with a status code of `400 Bad Request` and an error code of `UK.OBIE.Field.InvalidDate`
+When an ASPSP receives a request with an incorrectly formatted date, it **may** respond with a status code of `400 Bad Request` and an error code of `U003`

 ### Resource URI Path Structure